-Now, there’s lots wrong with the original conception of the conversion funnel.
+Now, there is a lot wrong with the original conception of the conversion funnel.
 First, it isn’t a linear pathway.
 Instead, prospects jump out of the funnel only to jump back in at an earlier point or a later one rather than moving smoothly down the funnel.
-Some prospects get stuck in the funnel and exit without every coming back or converting.
+Some prospects get stuck in the funnel and exit without ever coming back or converting.

 Finally, a fundamental shift occurred along the conversion funnel.
 It used to be that brands drove movement down the funnel, now the forces driving movement come from outside of brand communication, while brand communications might still be the catalyst for everything else.
 Enter the engagement engine.

-The engagement engine is a powerful tool driving consumers (whether B2B or B2C) down the conversion funnel, hence it doesn’t replace the funnel, but augments it.
+An engagement engine is a powerful tool driving consumers (whether B2B or B2C) down the conversion funnel, hence it doesn’t replace the funnel but augments it.
 Consumers still go through the 4 stages, but it’s the engine that moves them through them, rather than brand communications.

 Now, I don’t blame Northwestern or the J-school.
 They’re both great institutions with stellar reputations.
 But, they’re not marketers and they don’t have a strong understanding of consumer behavior or marketing strategy.

 How the engagement engine drives consumers down the conversion funnel